Understanding Non-Potable Water

 Water Heater

-Many hot water heaters hold 75 + gallons of water.
-Water can be drained out of the bottom of the tank through a built-in spigot, and with a garden hose and a bucket to catch the water.
-Before draining, turn any hot water faucet in your home to the right.
-This will allow needed air into the system.
+Many hot water heaters hold 75+ gallons of water.
+Water can be drained from the bottom of the tank through a built-in spigot using a garden hose and a bucket.
+Before draining, turn on a hot water faucet in your home to allow air into the system.

 Toilet Tank

 The amount of water that a typical toilet tank holds varies depending on the model.
-Most standard tanks typically hold between 1.
-5 to 7 gallons of water.
-It's not a lot but every little bit helps.
-Don't get this water supply confused with toilet bowl water which should not be used.
+Most standard tanks typically hold between 1.5 to 7 gallons of water.
+It’s not a lot, but every little bit helps.
+Do not confuse this water supply with toilet bowl water, which should not be used.

 Melting Ice